the404devs/the404/README.md

         - eg: all "Games" written in "C#"
 - Added the 404 Museum, a showcase of the404's history.
 - Slapped a tab on each non-index page that takes you back to the homepage, if clicking the logo wasn't obvious enough.
+- Created custom checkbox images for use in the Software filter menu

 ### *4.0.1 (06/08/20)*
 ----------------------